 All that (yup!) is the point of this site– to get ready to assess these subjects for ourselves.
 In order to get through it all, we will firmly and resolutely stick to the point of view that our best — and most certainly only — means of learning about the universe(s) is through science, by which we mean a specific method developed to help us apprehend “reality” without kidding ourselves.
 That method is based on incessant questioning and constant testing.

-Of course, men have been wondering about all these things for millenia.
-Tellers of tales of the supernatural (aka religion) have come up with some great stories, but they are all false.
-I particularly like this one, from the Hindu mythology.
-According to Hindus, the god Vishnu was asleep on his coiled-up snake Ananta on the calm cosmic waters, when a lotus plant sprouted from his navel.As the lotus flower opened, the god Brahma was revealed sitting on it.
+For millenia, men have devised superstitious explanations of things.
+One far-out one tells how the Hindu god Vishnu was asleep on his coiled-up snake Ananta on the calm cosmic waters, when a lotus plant sprouted from his navel.As the lotus flower opened, the god Brahma was revealed sitting on it.
 Brahma created male and female by splitting off parts of himself.
 In this way, he went on to create all living things, restoring himself after each split.
 When Brahma went to sleep at night, everything was destroyed, but Brahma recreated it anew the next morning.
 Since a day of Brahma’s time is billions of years of human time, no one notices.
 But even Brahma lived out his life and then the god Shiva Nataraja, the King of the Dance, performed his cosmic dance and everything was completely destroyed.
 Until Vishnu yawned and stretched and another lotus started to grow out of his navel…

 Isn’t that great?
 But that will be the only such story.
 There will be no more.